Ashley Mason, PhD

 Experience and Current Work

-Dr. Ashley Mason’s primary research interests focus on problematic eating behaviors and interventions for those behaviors.
+Dr. Ashley Mason’s primary research interests focus on sleep, eating, and affect.
 Her National Heart, Lung, and Blood Institute-funded K23 research focuses on the role of the endogenous opioid system in overeating behavior.
+Her MZHF-funded research focuses on non-pharmacologic approaches to the treatment of insomnia and depression.

 She is also interested in investigating the psychosocial factors that shape metabolic risk among individuals who are caregivers for a loved one.
 These individuals are at increased risk for physical and psychological health problems and are a growing sector of the U.S. population.